kimmyd70/reading-notes/css-notes.md

 + Force inheritance by using inherit language: {padding: inherit;}

 Different browsers may display different css quirks or bugs--simple is better
++ Can use css reset to reset for browser agnostic (from Ryan G--look this up)

-Look at syntax on colors Ch11 when needed
+Look at syntax on colors Ch11 when needed; limit color palette!
+KISS.
+Look at accessibility color palettes
++ Remember contrast 3:1 (or 7:1) for UI/UX accessibility